 - The guerrilla cannot be allowed in Congress because they are criminals fuelled by drug money.

-- Colombian peace was signed and celebrated before the vote that would decide if it could happen.
+- Colombian peace was signed and celebrated before the vote that would decide if it might happen.

 - The president failed to achieve peace and, within a week, had won the Nobel Peace Prize.